taghos/framework-sdk-spalla-iOS/README.md

 -- The UIKit view controller will return landscape as the allowed orientation.
 Make sure that your app allows that orientation on both AppDelegate and in the project.

 - App crashes on the simulator
--- the current version of THEO Player that is being used does not work on arm64 simulators.
-Unfortunatelly you can only test on physical devices until we update to a newer version.
+-- support for iOS simulators on ARM64 were only added after version 2.0.
+You can either upgrade, or test on a physical device.

+- Subtitles are not working
+-- subtitle support is still missing from 2.+ versions.
+Please use 1.X versions if you need it.